jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 Mutation testing helps ensure that your test suite is actually doing its job—by trying to break it.

 # TDD
-Practicing [Test-Driven Design](https://jhumelsine.github.io/2024/07/15/tdd.html) (TDD) should minimize these concerns.
+Practicing [Test-Driven Design](https://jhumelsine.github.io/2024/07/15/tdd.html) (TDD) should minimize concerns about your test suite.

 ## Tests the Tests
 With TDD, we start with a failing test before implementing the feature.
 This ensures that we don’t create a false-positive test by accident that passes regardless of the implementation.